 A surprising number of daughters of America’s first Patriots were still alive when the Daughters of the American Revolution was formed in 1890.
 Chapters enthusiastically sought out the Real Daughters’ residing in their midst.
 The DAR acknowledged Real Daughters’ status by presenting each of the women with a gold souvenir spoon engraved with her initials and her national number.
 Ottawa Chapter embraced the DAR National Project in locating and re-dedicating these women, and has located, Elmina Sutlief Fraser the only "Real Daughter" buried in St. Clair County.
-A daughter of Revolutionary War Soldier, Janner Sutlief, was admitted to the St. Clair Ot-si-ke-ta Chapter in1902 she was presented with the Gold Spoon.

 from her obituary...
 Elmina Fraser June 20, 1907